KirilIakovliev/Power_Lines_Detection/README.md

 To make predictions just upload the model and put it in the same folder with .ipynb file

-Model: ResNet-50 without pretrained layers saved as a pickle object
+Model: ResNet-50 without pretrained layers.
+Saved as a pickle object

 So far model has been trained for 46 epochs